PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

     dev = qml.device('forest.qvm', device='2q', noisy=True)

 Here, we create a noisy two-qubit system, simulated via the QVM.
-If we wish, we could also simulate the system on a physical device, such as the ``Aspen-1`` QPU.
+If we wish, we could also build the model on a physical device, such as the ``Aspen-1`` QPU.